TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 One thing I know is...
 I will [Never stop writing](https://www.todepond.com/wikiblogarden/art/never-stop-writing/).
 And that's certainly not easy.
 In difficult moments, I find myself doubting myself / asking myself [Why bother](https://todepond.com/wikiblogarden/art/why-bother) but I've managed to keep going so far

-Those uncomfortable moments when writing / continuing writing feels uncomfortable are also the moments where I learn most.
+Those uncomfortable moments when writing feels uncomfortable are also the moments where I learn most.
 I try to keep pushing through those moments.

 ## Vomit diaries